Enlightenment – Osho

 He said, “An ordinary man is still trying to find where he is, whether he is or not; a remarkable man is one who has found.”

 Life is small and time is moving fast.
-If you go on only thinking and never taking a solid step towards transformation, towards awareness, towards crystallization, it is not going to happen on its own accord.
+If you go on only thinking and never taking a solid step toward transformation, toward awareness, toward crystallization – it is not going to happen on its own accord.
 It cannot happen in a confused mind.
-Even at the last moment when a person is dying, if you ask him, “Are you certain, can you tell us what you wanted to be in your life?”, ninety-nine point nine percent of people will not be able to answer it.
+Even at the last moment when a person is dying, if you ask him, “Are you certain, can you tell us what you wanted to be in your life?” ninety-nine point nine percent of people will not be able to answer it.

 Be thoroughgoing means, have a determination that you are going to discover yourself, whatsoever the cost.
 Having life without knowing it is almost equal to not having it.
 Living and not knowing what it is, is very humiliating.
 Loving and not knowing what it is, is unforgivable.